Volodymyr5/slim-core/README.md

 ```
 $this->addAllowedRole('USER', \App\Core\Constant::ROLE_USER);
 ```
-to adding need role in your app (do it **before** call ```parent::__construct```)
+> \App\Core\Constant::ROLE_USER - used only for convenience, you can provide any integer to adding need role in your app (do it **before** call ```parent::__construct```)

 In method ```rules()``` add rules for your **named** routes